restcord/restcord/docs/index.md

 ### Installing

 RestCord is installed using [Composer](https://getcomposer.org).
 Make sure you have installed Composer and are used to how it operates.
-We require a minimum PHP version of PHP 5.4.0, however it is recommended that you use at least PHP 7.0.
-PHP 5 will be deprecated soon.
+We require a minimum PHP version of PHP 7.0, but suggest keeping up with the current active versions of PHP: https://www.php.net/supported-versions.php
 This library REQUIRES 64bit PHP.

 This library has not been tested with HHVM.